RAZ Memory Cell Phone Review (2025)

 By default, the Memory Cell Phone comes with an emergency button that dials 911; however, RAZ offers an optional service that directs emergency calls to a dispatch service, as opposed to 911.
 In receiving the call, the dispatch agent will know that the caller has memory loss and will determine whether to contact first responders or a loved one.
 In doing so, this feature can prevent the Memory Cell Phone user from making unnecessary 911 calls.

-The RAZ Emergency Service is billed on an annual basis, costing $99.99 per year.
+The RAZ Emergency Service is billed on an annual basis, costing $130 per year with no activation fee, or $13 a month plus a $20 activation fee if you sign up for a month.

 Among the phones offered by RAZ Mobility, the Memory Cell Phone and SmartVision 3 are two of our favorite options; however, they differ significantly in terms of features.